Weerel/Coursera_Capstone/FinalReport.md

 * The oulier is black.
 This is outskirts of the city.
 Neighbourhood is the largest.
 Nevertheless the ase a few places available.
 It's not enough for good infrastructure.

 ## Conclusion <a name="conclusion"></a>
 Neighbourhood rating system is developed.
-In this arcicle results are show by example of the city of Toronto.
-This work implements key features:
+In this article results are shown by example of the city of Toronto.
+This work implements key features such as:
-* 111
-* 222
-* 333
+* Approach applied to any city
+* Neighbourhood's area regions automatically detected
+* All features can be viewed over map and switched dynamically
+* Additional features can be processed and viewed easily